verestv/Data_Engineering/README.md

 docker exec -it adtech_mysql mysql -uroot -prootpass adtech_db
 ```

-From there we can run `SELECT` statements to verify that the data has been loaded successfully.
+9) `SELECT` statements to verify that the data has been loaded successfully:
 ```